9 Best Order Fulfillment Companies for Small Businesses for 2023

 We awarded points for the availability of special services like climate control, international shipping, custom packaging elements, and different types of assembly.
 Being crucial to ecommerce operations, return handling and reporting/analytics were prioritized.

 Lastly, we assessed whether each company was eligible to fulfill Amazon Prime or SFP (Seller-Fulfilled Prime) orders.
-Red Stag was the clear winner in this category with 4.65 out of 5.
+Saltbox and ShipHero scored the highest in this category.

 15% of Overall Score